 - This causes voltage to reach the fuel pump relay, the fuel injectors, the fuel injection computer, etc. to get power through circuit number 3.

-As you can see it's nothing too complicated and testing the EEC Power Relay isn't complicated either and I'll show you how in the next couple of pages.
+As you can see, it's not all that complicated, and testing the EEC Power Relay isn't complicated either, and I'll show you how in this tutorial.

 Where To Buy The EEC Power Relay